-There is a flavor combination I don't come across very often.
-Chocolate, I prefer dark always, and nutmeg.
-They mingle so perfectly I am surprised to not encounter them together always!
-And there are very few desserts more indulgent and satisfying then an oozy half melted chocolate cake, if you are into chocolate that is.
-And believe me I am not, I prefer more acidic desserts, but this is a small wonder I crave for every now and then.
+Chocolate and nutmeg, mingle so perfectly that I am surprised to not encounter them together always!
+Furthermore, there are very few desserts more indulgent and satisfying then an oozy half melted chocolate cake (if you are into chocolate that is, and believe me I am not, I prefer more acidic desserts).
+In other words, this is a small wonder I crave for every now and then.
 And it is really so easy to make.

 Dark cooking chocolate, 250 gr

 Stir with a silicon spatula until you have a smooth mixture.

 In the bowl of a standing mixer, with the paddle attachment on (or use a hand mixer and a steady bowl instead) whisk well on medium to high speed, until sufficiently aerated:

 Reduce speed and add slowly, once slightly cooled, the chocolate mixture.

 By hand, using a silicon spatula, fold in a mixture of:

 Salt, a pinch, about 1/8 of a tsp

 Divide in 6 buttered and flour dusted ramekins, cover with cling film, and refrigerate until baking, but surely at least 30 minutes.